abhijit-mudigonda/abhijit-mudigonda.github.io/math.md

 A. S. Mudigonda, R. R. Williams. [_Time-Space Lower Bounds for Simulating Proof Systems with Quantum and Randomized Verifiers_][qma-lb].
 To appear in ITCS 2021.

 #### Preprints
-B. Matschke, A. S. Mudigonda. [_Asymptotic Frequency of Quadratic Fields Admitting Elliptic Curves with Rational $j$-Invariant and Good Reduction Everywhere_][quad-egr].
+B. Matschke, A. S. Mudigonda. [_Quadratic Fields Admitting Elliptic Curves with Rational $j$-Invariant and Good Reduction Everywhere_][quad-egr].

 ### Notes
 A. S. Mudigonda. [_An Efficient Reduction from QMATIME[n] to the k-Local Hamiltonians Problem_]({{ site.url }}/pdfs/lham-tight-complete.pdf).